 Welcome to the next stage of your academic journey.
-You have been successful in the grades you have received and are now ready to begin your A Levels/BTEC Level 3 here with us at Loxford Sixth Form.
+You have been successful during your GCSEs and are now ready to begin your A Level or BTEC courses at Loxford Sixth Form.

 Being a sixth form student is a new and exciting period of your life.
-It is a chance to dive deeper into subjects that you have developed a passion for or alternatively, you may find yourself studying subjects you’ve never done before.
-It will be fantastic to be back in school working towards your future and success.
+It is a chance to dive deeper into the subjects you have developed a passion for or to study subjects you have never done before.
+It will be a fantastic experience to be back in school working towards your future and success.

-As a sixth form student at Loxford you will be expected to work independently, carry yourself in a mature manner and adhere to deadlines.
-You will also be expected to carry out 20 hours of community service with the purpose of developing your character, gaining new skills and experiences as well as increasing your chances of being accepted into the University of your Choice.
-You will have an onus of independence to accomplish allowing you to leave the sixth form a mature, delightful, young adult, ready to make a real difference to society.
+As a sixth form student at Loxford, you will be expected to work independently, carry yourself in a mature manner and adhere to deadlines.
+You will also be expected to carry out 20 hours of community service with the purpose of developing your character, gaining new skills and increasing your chances of being accepted into the University of your Choice.
+This will allow you to leave the sixth form a mature and focused young adult, ready to make a real difference to society.

-The sixth form at Loxford offers outstanding teaching in a nurturing and supportive environment.
-Our staff are available to help, guide and support you along this new, and sometimes challenging journey.
+Loxford Sixth Form offers outstanding teaching in a nurturing and supportive environment.
+Our staff are available to help, guide and support you along this new and sometimes challenging journey.
 However, they cannot do all the work for you.
-It is imperative that you have high standards for yourself and set yourself targets to aid your progression.
-You must embrace an investigatory approach towards your learning and use the time available to improve your understanding.
+It is imperative that you have high standards for yourself and set targets to aid your progression.
+You must embrace an investigatory approach towards your learning and use the time you have available to improve your understanding.

 Achievement Team Leader